 Think of dental implants as metal anchors, usually made of titanium, that are surgically placed into jawbone to hold permanent replacement teeth or dentures.
-Through a process called “osteointergration”, the jawbone actually attaches itself to the implant over time, providing tremendous stability.
+Through a process called “osteointergration”, the jawbone actually attaches itself to the implant over time.

 A single implant can be made when adjacent teeth are healthy and in place.
 During surgery, each implant is placed within the jawbone to serve as an anchor for the post that will eventually support the replacement teeth.
-Generally from three to six months or more is then allowed for the bone tissue to grow around the implants and hold them securely in place.
+It will take three to six months or more for the bone tissue to grow around the implants.

 Once the jawbone is firmly healed around the implants.
 The post protrudes through the gum-line and serves as an anchor for the replacement teeth.
-This short procedure usually requires only local anesthesia.
 After your gums have healed, the replacement teeth are securely attached to the post.

 Comfort and fit.
-Because your replacement teeth are anchored securely to the implants in your jawbone, they cant slip and slide like unsecured dentures can.
-When dentures aren’t secure enough, they often cause sores in dental implants eliminate these problems.
+Because your replacement teeth are anchored securely to the implants in your jawbone, they can’t slip and slide like unsecured dentures can.

 Longevity and reliability.
-With proper oral hygiene and care, scientifically tested and approved dental implants function remarkably like natural teeth, most people who get them experience a renewed sense of self-confidence once they realize they can again chew, talk, laugh and smile with confidence.
+With proper oral hygiene and care, implants function like natural teeth.
+Most people who get them experience a renewed sense of self-confidence once they realize they can again chew, talk, laugh and smile with confidence.

-How do I know if I’m a good candidate for Dental Implants?
+How do I know if I’m a good candidate?

-The permanent fixed denture is often an excellent alternative to removable dentures.
-If you face the loss of one or several teeth or if you’re dissatisfied with dentures or other options available to you, you may find that dental implants are right for you.
-Age is not typically a major factor: successful dental implants have been performed on young people as well as the elderly.
+The permanently fixed denture is often an excellent alternative to removable dentures.
+If you face the loss of one or several teeth or if you’re dissatisfied with dentures or other options available to you, you may find that this treatment is right for you.

 In general, we look for the following characteristics: